kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 ## DECISION-MAKING
 Being led by leaders who make quick decisions taking into account employees' views.

-### EMPLOYEES INPUT IGNORED
+### EMPLOYEES' INPUT IGNORED
 > Employees are not listened to or their suggestions are not implemented.
-Leadership decides unilaterally without consulting employees or it pretends to listen to employees but fails to take onboard their comments.
-Leadership might also create atmosphere in which open discussion of difficult topics is not welcomed.
+Leadership decides unilaterally without consulting employees or it pretends to listen to employees but fails to take their comments into account.
+Leadership might also create an atmosphere in which openly discussing difficult topics is not welcomed.

 __Exemplary statements reported by employees:__